openenergymonitor/blog/source/_posts/2016-05-20-emonsd-update-03may16.markdown

   - raspberry pi
 ---

+This latest update to emonSD the pre-built SD card image for the emonPi/emonBase significantly enhances the out-the-box functionality of the emonPi by integrating applications such as nodeRED, openHAB and improved MQTT support.

-> Using the emonPi in it's default configuration works great to posting data to Emoncms for logging and visualisation.
+> The emonPi in it's default configuration works great using Emoncms for data logging and visualisation.
 However there may be times when more flexibility and the ability to interface with other hardware or services is needed.

-This latest update significantly enchances the out-the-box functionality of the emonPi by integrating applications such as nodeRED, openHAB and improved MQTT support.
+The emonPi with this latest software update is perfectly positioned to become the heart of a smart home automation system.
+The 'always-on' requirement of energy monitoring and the processing power of the Raspberry Pi makes it a fantastic customisable home-hub.
+See *Related Blog Posts* at the bottom of this post for inspiration as to what can be achieved.

+***

 For the past few years we have made available a pre-built SD card image for the RaspberryPi.
-Since launching the emonPi last year the pre-built image has been developed extensivly.
+Since launching the emonPi last year the pre-built image has been developed extensively.
 We have now given it a name: **emonSD**.

 The latest update to emonSD (**emonSD-03May16**) now incudes the following all setup and pre-configured: